 Since people do often write to me, wanting to know where they should go in Scotland, I thought it might be helpful to add a section here featuring these tour operators (I haven’t met all of them personally, but have at least talked with all of them by email, and have, as a I say, heard from people who’ve taken their tours and been very pleased).

 Now, once in awhile, if I’ve been in Scotland at the time a tour was taking place, and if things worked out conveniently, a tour operator has now and then invited me to come and have dinner with the group.
-This is always nice when it happens, but it’s not a regular thing, and as I say above, I don’t have any sort of personal connection with any of these tours or their operators.
+This is always nice when it happens, but it’s very rare and certainly not a regular thing, and as I say above, I don’t have any sort of personal connection with any of these tours or their operators.
+Nor do I have any commercial or financial connections.

 Clans and Castles